GonBit/CSharp/Week3/README.md

 The sealed keyword doesn't allow Inheritance of that class

-Abstract classes can have both concrete and abstract methods Abstract methods MUST be implemented in their derived classes Concrete classes cannot have abstract methods
+Abstract classes can have both concrete and ab stract methods Abstract methods MUST be implemented in their derived classes Concrete classes cannot have abstract methods